hhandika/myte/README.md

 2. Linux
 3. Windows-WSL

->__Attention ARM Mac Users!__: `myte` can run native on Apple Arm64 CPUs (M1 series).
+>__Attention ARM Mac Users!__ `myte` can run native on Apple Arm64 CPUs (M1 series).
 We provide Apple Arm64 executable for it in the release page.
 However, due to IQ-TREE limitation that only supports Intel-based MacOS, when myte interfaces with IQ-TREE, IQ-TREE will run on the Apple Rosetta emulator.
 In our test, all `myte` functions work on your default MacOS terminal running native on ARM architecture and interface well with IQ-TREE.
 There is no need to create a separate terminal that open using Rosetta.

 Dependencies: